alipay/YiJian-Community/docs/data_en.md

 # More evaluation dataset

-A large amount of safety evaluation data (such as [SafetyPrompts.com](https://safetyprompts.com/)) has been open sourced, and you can try different data to initiate evaluations.
-If you find problems with the YiJian-Community during the evaluation process, we welcome and appreciate your feedback!
+A large amount of safety evaluation data (such as [SafetyPrompts.com](https://safetyprompts.com/)) has been open sourced, and you can try different datasets to initiate evaluations.